Synss/python-mbedtls/README.rst

    >>> dh_srv = pk.DHServer(MPI.prime(128), MPI.prime(96))
    >>> dh_cli = pk.DHClient(MPI.prime(128), MPI.prime(96))

-The values 23 and 5 are the prime modulus (P) and the generator (G).
+The 128-bytes prime and the 96-bytes prime are the modulus (P) and the generator (G).

 The server generates the ServerKeyExchange payload::